s3724447/PP1-baxter/README.md

 Run:

-cd ~/rosie
+~/rosie/navstart

-./navstart
+Rviz (navigation/debugging):

-To see the rviz window, run a browser on the same machine, with the URL: http://localhost:8082/vnc_auto.html
+To see an rviz window (for debugging), type:

 Using rviz requires reading some documentation.
 The Displays pane on the left hand side has an "Add" button which is just out of view off the bottom of the screen.
 You can drag to detach the Displays pane and move it somewhere more convenient.